-The aim of our Kalahari Photographic Safari is to discover the well-known predators, raptors and landscapes of the Kalahari and to photograph them.
+Our Kalahari Photographic Safari aims to discover the well-known predators, raptors, and landscapes of the Kalahari and photograph them.
 The park consists of two main roads along the dry river beds.
-These two paths are connected with dune roads from east to west.
+These two paths join with dune roads from east to west.
 The watering holes are along these riverbeds.
 The Nossob River in the east and the Auob river in the west are on top of bedrock with shallow water level boreholes.

 The rainy season brings a well-deserved relief from the semi-desert heat.
 It is common to see large herds of antelopes during this season.
 The best way of viewing animals in the Kalahari is to take it slow and focus on some watering holes.